Correlation Between Heating Oil and US Dollar

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in US Dollar are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days US Dollar has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of rather sound basic indicators, US Dollar is not utilizing all of its potentials.
-The latest stock price tumult, may contribute to shorter-term losses for the shareholders.
+The current stock price tumult, may contribute to shorter-term losses for the shareholders.

 Heating Oil and US Dollar Volatility Contrast